shrupadh/shrupadh/README.md

-# Hi, there👋
+# Hi there 👋

-## About Me
+Welcome to my GitHub!

-I'm passionate about applying **Data Science, Machine Learning, Bioinformatics, and Statistical Learning** to solve real-world problems.
-My GitHub showcases projects focused on predictive modeling, data analysis, bioinformatics, and software development.
+I'm passionate about **Data Science, Machine Learning, Bioinformatics, and Statistical Learning**.
+This GitHub serves as my portfolio, where I share projects, explore new technologies, and continue developing practical skills through hands-on applications.

 ---

-## Areas of Interest
+## 🔬 Areas of Interest

 * Machine Learning
 * Data Science